As an alternative to ordering copies of documents directly from the National Archives, you may want to hire a professional researcher.

 A private company that does research on WWII veterans’ records is Golden Arrow Military Research at http://www.goldenarrowresearch.com/.
-I have no experience with them.
-In an email in October 2013, their lead researcher said this of their services:
+So far I have not had any experience with them.
+In an email to me in October 2013, their lead researcher said this of their services:

 “My name is Geoff Gentilini and I am the lead researcher at Golden Arrow Military Research.
 We specialize in tracing the steps of individual WWII Veterans to show where they were and what they did during the war.
 This is a unique process that we have devised as a way to help genealogists, family members and historians gain a better understanding of the experiences of individual WWII Veterans.
 This service is not offered by the National Archives or any other company in the United States, and it is especially exciting because so many Army and Air Corps Personnel Files were destroyed in the 1973 Personnel Center fire.
 Many times we can actually reconstruct the service history of those whose records were lost in the fire.